Bin-Cao/TCLRmodel/README.md

 *Para: minsize - Minimum unique values for linear features of data on each leaf (Minimum number of data on each leaf before V1.3)*

 TCLR V1.4 Jun, 2022.
-*Integrated symbolic regression algorithm of gplearn package.
++ *Integrated symbolic regression algorithm of gplearn package.
-Derive an analytical formula between features and solpes by gplearn* and *add a new parameter of tolerance_list, see document*
+Derive an analytical formula between features and solpes by gplearn*
++ *add a new parameter of tolerance_list, see document*

 ## About / 更多
 Maintained by Bin Cao.
 Please feel free to open issues in the Github or contact Bin Cao